-2.1 Q-theory as a basis for estimating investment efficiency
+2.1 q-theory as a basis for estimating investment efficiency

-Following Tobin (1969) and Hayashi (1982), a large investment literature has been built on the foundation of Q-theory (see Hubbard (1998) for a well regarded review of the literature).
-Q-theory is derived from the first order condition with respect to maximizing investment choice in a firm's dynamic optimization problem.
-This first order condition with respect to current period investment equates the marginal cost of investment to the shadow price of capital, denoted by Q. That is, the first order condition is where I_t is investment for period t, K_t is total capital in place at the beginning of period t, and Φ_I is the partial derivative of the adjustment cost function with respect to investment.7 The adjustment cost function embeds purchase costs incurred when the firm buys capital or the price received when the firm sells capital, as well as nonnegative costs of physical adjustment which may include a fixed cost of investment that is independent of the level of investment (see e.g., Abel and Eberly (1994)).
-Following Abel and Eberly (1995) and Eberly (1997) consider an adjustment cost function of the form:
+A large investment literature has been built on the foundation of q-theory (see Hubbard, 1998) for a review of the literature).
+Formally, q-theory can be understood by examining the first order conditions with respect to maximizing investment and capital level choice in a firm's dynamic optimization problem.
+The first order condition with respect to current period investment equates the marginal cost of investment to the marginal value (shadow price) of capital, denoted by q.
+That is, the first order condition is where I_t is investment for period t, K_t is total capital in place at the beginning of period t, and Φ_I is the partial derivative of the adjustment cost function with respect to investment.
+The adjustment cost function embeds the cost of investment capital incurred when the firm buys capital or the price received when the firm sells capital, as well as costs of physical adjustment which may include both a fixed cost component and a component that is convex and increasing in investment.

-$$Q_t = \Phi_I(I_t, K_t), \tag{1}$$
+$$q_t = \Phi_I(I_t, K_t), \tag{1}$$